KevinWMatthews/blog_jekyll/_posts/2019-01-14-function-pointers-in-c-basic-syntax.md

 To read function pointers, learn to recognize this pattern:
   * neighboring parentheses
-  * a pointer in the first set
+  * a pointer in the first pair

 Remember the trick for reading: start at the most deeply nested parentheses and work outward.